This Healthy Chocolate Cake is lower in fat and sugar than traditional chocolate cake recipes. It also happens to be gluten-free!

-- Preheat oven to 325 degrees F. Coat 13x9x2-inch pan with nonstick cooking spray.
+- Preheat the oven to 325° F. Coat a 13x9x2 inch pan with nonstick cooking spray.

-- Prepare cake: In a large bowl, whisk together oat flour, dry milk powder, sugar, cocoa, baking powder, baking soda, cinnamon and salt.
-In a separate bowl, whisk together applesauce, egg whites and vanilla.
+- In a large bowl, whisk together the oat flour, dry milk powder, sugar, cocoa, baking powder, baking soda, cinnamon and salt.
+In a separate bowl, whisk together the applesauce, egg whites and vanilla.

-- Stir wet ingredients into dry ingredients and mix just until combined.
+- Stir the wet ingredients into the dry ingredients and mix just until combined.
 Don't over-mix or you may toughen the texture of the cake.

-- Pour batter into the prepared pan, smoothing to edges, and bake until springy to the touch and toothpick inserted into center of cake comes out clean- it should take anwhere from 25 to 35 minutes.
+- Pour the batter into the prepared pan, smoothing to the edges, and bake until springy to the touch and a toothpick inserted into the center of the cake comes out clean- it should take anywhere from 25 to 35 minutes.
 Check at 25 and add minutes onto baking time if necessary.

 - Cool cake to room temperature on a wire rack.

-- Prepare frosting: With an electric mixer at low speed, beat cream cheese, sifted powdered sugar, cocoa and vanilla in a medium bowl until smooth.
-Slowly add nonfat milk and beat until it's a good spreading consistency- about 1 minute.
+- In a medium bowl, use an electric mixer at low speed to beat the cream cheese, sifted powdered sugar, cocoa and vanilla in a medium bowl until smooth.
+Slowly add the nonfat milk and beat until it's a good spreading consistency, about 1 minute.